daihocmo/learn-vietnamese/docs/monolingual.md

 Next, if you want, you don't need to but I recommend it, enable automatic audio playback, so we know how to pronounce a word correctly the moment we look it up.
 Also add the extra audio source because surprisingly it adds extra audio!

-You can also add the Forvo audio source in Yomichan.
-See [Yomichan Setup Tutorial](yomitan.md) for more info.
+You can also add the Forvo audio source in Yomitan.
+See [Yomitan Setup Tutorial](yomitan.md) for more info.

 ![Image](img/mono/mono6.jpg)